oatlog/oatlog/doc/planning_report/main.typ

 = Approach

-#todo[Matti: Expand what the feature set [referring to egglog] is (not just say it's similar to something in some paper)]

 Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for an e-graph engine with the optimized rewrite rules hard-coded.
 The main focus is on optimizing the run time of the generated e-graph engine, with the time to